+Exhibit 6-7

-Exhibit 6-7 Highway Easement Deed (Highway ROW on Forest Service Land) Page 2 of 4
+Highway Easement Deed (Highway ROW on Forest Service Land)

+Page 2 of 4

-n and the rights herein gran ATE shall give notice of that fact to and the land shall immediately revert
+ion and the rights herein g ATE shall give notice of that fact to and the land shall immediately revert

-IN WITNESS WHEREOF, I, pursuant to delegations of aut by virtue of authority in me vowritten. strator for the Alaska Division, d the Federal Highway Administrator me as of the day and year first above
+pursuant to delegations of a uthority from the Secretary y of Transportation ar strator for the Alaska Division, d the Federal Highway Administrator me as of the day and year first above

-UNITED STATES OF A AMERICA
+UNITED STATES O F AMERICA

-I
+DEPARTMENT OF TRANSPORTATION I .

-FEDERAL HIGHWAY ADMINISTRATI ON
+FEDERAL HIGHWA AY ADMINISTRATI ON

-By:
+Ву:

 Name:

-Division Admin istrator, Alaska Di vision
+Division Adn ninistrator, Alaska Di vision

-STATE OF ALASKA)
+STATE OF ALASKA )

 ) ss.

-FIRST JUDICIAL DISTRICT ,
+FIRST JUDICIAL DISTRIC CT)

-I, of Alaska, do hereby certify the nat on the day of , a Notary Public in and for the State 20, before me personally appeared, being to me personally known Federal Highway Administration, and
+I, of Alaska, do hereby certify that on the day of , a Notary Public in and for the State 20, before me personally appeared, being to me personally known

-acknowledged that the forego him in his official capacity an ing instrument bearing the order by authority in him vester knowledged the same to be dated by law, for the pu Federal Highway Administration, and, 2, was executed by arposes and intents in said instrument as Alaska Division Administrator,
+acknowledged that the foreg him in his official capacity a going instrument bearing thand by authority in him ver acknowledged the same to ne datested by law, for the pr Federal Highway Administration, and, 2, was executed by urposes and intents in said instrument as Alaska Division Administrator,

-Witness my hand and seal of office this day of , 20
+Witness my har nd and seal of office this day of , 20

-Notary Public for Alaska a
+Notary Public for Ala ıska

-My Commission expires : :
+My Commission expi ires:

-Exhibit 6-7

-Highway Easement Deed (Highway ROW on Forest Service Land)

-Page 3 of 4

-In compliance with the conditions set forth in the foregoing deed, the STATE OF ALASKA, DEPARTMENT OF TRANSPORTATION AND PUBLIC FACILITIES, certifies and, by the acceptance of this deed, accepts the right of way over certain lands herein described and agrees for itself, its successors and assigns forever to abide by the conditions set forth in said deed.
+Exhibit 6-7 Highway Easement Deed (Highway ROW on Forest Service Land) Page 3 of 4 In compliance with the conditions set forth in the foregoing deed, the STATE OF ALASKA, DEPARTMENT OF TRANSPORTATION AND PUBLIC FACILITIES, certifies and, by the acceptance of this deed, accepts the right of way over certain lands herein described and agrees for itself, its successors and assigns forever to abide by the conditions set forth in said deed.

-STATE OF ALASKA DEPARTMENT OF TRANSPORTATION AND PUBLIC FACILITIES By: Name: Regional Right-of-Way Chief For the Commissioner STATE OF ALASKA)) ss.
-JUDICIAL DISTRICT) I, , a Notary Public in and for the State of Alaska, hereby certify that , whose name is signed to the foregoing conveyance and who is known to me, acknowledged before me on this day that, being informed of the contents of the conveyance, he in his capacity as executed the same voluntarily on this day.
-Witness my hand and seal of office this day of , 20 .
-Notary Public for Alaska My commission expires: DEED APPROVED AS LEGALLY SUFFICIENT DATE: , 20 Signature: Assistant Attorney General Alaska Attorney General's Office Alaska Bar Association No:
+STATE OF ALASKA

+DEPARTMENT OF TRANSPORTATION AND PUBLIC FACILITIES By: Name: \ Regional Right-of-Way Chief For the Commissioner STATE OF ALASKA ) ) ss.
+JUDICIAL DISTRICT) I, \\\\\\, a Notary Public in and for the State of Alaska, hereby certify that , whose name is signed to the foregoing conveyance and who is known to me, acknowledged before me on this day that, being informed of the contents of the conveyance, he in his capacity as \\\\\\, executed the same voluntarily on this day.
+Witness my hand and seal of office this \\\\\ day of \\\\\\, 20\\\\\.
+Notary Public for Alaska My commission expires: DEED APPROVED AS LEGALLY SUFFICIENT DATE: \\\\\\\, 20\\\\\ Signature: Name: \\\\\ Assistant Attorney General Alaska Attorney General's Office